Microver-Electronics/ht1622-esp-idf/README.md

 ## HOW TO USE:
 1. Create your ESP-IDF project.
 2. Create a component for your project, named display.
 (I guess the source and library file names should match with the component name, be careful about that)
+3. Copy and paste the contents of display folder.
-3. Remake the CMakeLists.txt file.
-It need to be linked to other components or to the main file location in order to work with them.
+4. Check the CMakeLists.txt file.
+It needs to be linked to other components or to the main file location in order to work with them.
-4. Change the library according to your needs and ready to go.
+5. Change the library according to your needs and you are ready to go.
 ##